MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/headings.md

 heading.

-**Focus on what matters to customers,** and choose words they’d use themselves.
-In most cases, don’t talk about products, features, or commands in headings.
+**Focus on what matters to customers,** and choose words they'd use themselves.
+In most cases, don't talk about products, features, or commands in headings.
 Concentrate on what customers can achieve or what they need to know.